xzl01/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: GC threads, setting the number of

+    Set the number of threads to use for the parallel GC.

     By default, all of the capabilities participate in parallel garbage collection.
 If we want to use a very large ``-N`` value, however, this can reduce the performance of the GC.
 For this